 Following its huge redesign and expansion, Disney Springs is now an all-day destination at Walt Disney World, and a place where you’ll want to have multiple meals.
 While we’d ideally recommend multiple table service meals since that’s where Disney Springs truly excels, arriving for a light lunch, followed by some shopping, then a large dinner and some nightlife is a great way to approach Disney Springs.

-8. Earl of Sandwich – The OG of counter service restaurants back in the Downtown Disney-era, Earl of Sandwich has a strong reputation among Disney fans, but time has passed it by.
+T10.
+Earl of Sandwich – The OG of counter service restaurants back in the Downtown Disney-era, Earl of Sandwich has a strong reputation among Disney fans, but time has passed it by.
 It was once hyped for its cheap, high-quality sandwiches, but over time those prices have risen and we find it tough to justify the prices for such small portions.

-6. B.B.
+8. B.B.
 Wolf’s Sausage Co. – This is an under-the-radar spot, one of the kiosk locations similar to AristoCrepes and Daily Poutine, all of which opened around the same time at Disney Springs.
 Don’t let its inconspicuous setup fool you: B.B.
 Wolf’s serves the best hot dogs at Walt Disney World.

 While that might seem like super-duper high praise, the competition isn’t exactly staunch.
 Moreover, when you start comparing B.B.
 Wolf’s to other restaurants at Disney Springs, it doesn’t hold up all that well.
 There’s no indoor seating, no theme, and its menu is a one-trick pony (err…Wolf?).

-Pizza Ponte serves hearty squares of pizza that are more substantial than in-a-flash thin pizzas at Blaze, and are even slightly heftier than what you’d find at Via Napoli.
+5. Pizza Ponte – These hearty squares of pizza are more substantial and higher quality than in-a-flash thin pizzas at Blaze, and are even slightly heftier than what you’d find at Via Napoli.
 There’s a nice light char on the underside of the Pizza Ponte crust that provides added texture and flavor, and the slices are loaded with toppings.

 2. D-Luxe Burger – Without question, D-Luxe serves the best counter service burger at Walt Disney World.
 From its signature beef blend (a mix of brisket, angus, chuck, and short rib) to the freshly-made buns, the ingredients here are high quality and the results are delicious.
 While the prices are on the high side, they are no worse than any counter service burger, and the quality here rivals the best table service burger at Disney Springs (an honor going to the Boathouse).

 For a slightly more economical meal from D-Luxe Burger, order one of the duos, which includes two burgers, two drinks, and an order of fries.
 Depending upon which version you order, you’re basically getting the drinks for free.
 (Pro tip: upgrade your duo’s fries to a large size and request one of each dipping sauce–trust us on this.)